MKme/face-shield/README.md

 <p align="center">
 <b>IMPORTANT_ I did not design this from scratch- see orginal design above I just need a place to track my versions and modifications to the files.
+Original .stl files are found above- split version by TekMason below.
+Hit @erikcederb on twitter and tell him thanks if you use this too.

 Open source Covid-19 face shield for medical and public use (splash shield NOT mask) reference files tips and tricks I find along the way</b><br>

  <p align="center"><img src="https://github.com/MKme/face-shield/blob/master/Photos/5.jpg"/>
 My Prototype using Visor_frame_v10.stl